matthewken19/tp/docs/UserGuide.md

 Format: `list [timetable]`

+**Notes about displaying timetables of students:**<br>

+* By default, timetables of students are not shown.
-**Tip:** The option of displaying timetables will be saved to user preference, and will remain the same unless another `list` command with different option is received
+* To show or hide timetables of students, use `list` command.
+The choice will be saved and timetables will remain visible/invisible for subsequent command results.

 Examples:
 * `list`